lammps/lammps/doc/src/fix_vector.rst

 :doc:`output commands <Howto_output>`.

 The optional *nmax* keyword can be used to restrict the length of the vector to the given *length* value.
-Once the vector is filled, the oldest entries will be discarded when new entries are added.
+Once the restricted vector is filled, the oldest entry will be discarded when a entry is added.

 One way to to use this command is to accumulate a vector that is numerically integrated using the :doc:`variable trap() <variable>`